On this page

 Scope selection

-Specify the resources and actions that your API service app requires to do its job.
+Specify the resources and actions that are required in order for your API service app to work.
 A scope corresponds to a resource that you want to access in the Okta API (users, logs, and so on) and a level of access (read or manage).
 Use the least-privilege principle and authorize the fewest scopes needed for your app to function correctly.
-See the list of available Okta Scopes and supported endpoints.
+See the list of available Okta OAuth 2.0 Scopes (opens new window).

 There are two types of scope: read and manage.
 Read scopes can only view resources, while manage scopes can read, create, update, and delete resources.
 You don't need to request a read scope when you request a manage scope because manage scopes already include read access.